zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

         ![](./images/400_83.png " ")

-    9. Navigate to your SDDC vSpehere and copy the IP address of the oscommerce VM you created in Lab 300.
+    9. Navigate to your SDDC vSpehere and copy the IP address of the oscommerce VM that you created in the previous lab.

         ![](./images/400_85_1.png " ")

-    10. Select IP addresses option and fill out the details as shown in the image.
-Click on **Add**.
+    10. Select IP addresses option and fill out the details as shown in the image below.
+Then, click on **Add**.

         ![](./images/400_85_2.png " ")